- Complex Civil & Commercial Litigation

-Complex Civil & Commercial Litigation**

-L. J. Graduated from the public school system in 1962, and entered Louisiana State University, earning a Bachelor of Science degree in 1966 and a Juris Doctorate in 1969 from the LSU Law School.
+L. J. Graduated from Louisiana State University, with a Bachelor of Science degree in 1966 and a Juris Doctorate in 1969 from LSU Law School.

-For the next nine years, L. J. worked for the Louisiana Attorney General's Office, having been named Special Counsel to the Louisiana State Mineral Board.
+For the next 9 years, L. J. worked for the Louisiana Attorney General's Office, having been named Special Counsel to the Louisiana State Mineral Board.
 When the Criminal Division of the Attorney General's Office was created in 1971, he was assigned there as an Assistant Attorney General where his duties included the prosecution of criminal cases across the State of Louisiana.

 In 1978, L. J. left the Attorney General's Office and private practice to accept an appointment as an Assistant District Attorney in the 19th Judicial District in Baton Rouge.
 He was assigned to the Career Criminal Unit, a two-man unit responsible for prosecuting career criminal offenders.

 In 1993, President Clinton nominated L. J. for the position of United States Attorney for the Middle District of Louisiana.
 For approximately seven years, he oversaw the prosecution of federal crimes in the nine-parish Middle District centered in Baton Rouge.
 Major case prosecutions occurred in the areas of public corruption, white-collar crime, health care fraud, tax crimes, firearms violations, environmental violations, and drug prosecutions.
 Under his supervision, Project Exile, a program responsible for prosecuting federal firearms violations throughout the District was established.